Amazon SageMaker JumpStart

 Create a role which will be assumed by Datasaur to access your Amazon SageMaker Jumpstart.

-2. Choose **Roles** and then choose **Create role**.
+2. Go to **Roles** and then click **Create role**.

 3. Choose **Custom trust policy** in the trusted entity type section.